 You can file a claim or lawsuit against the appropriate party, demonstrate fault and the extent of your damages, and then possibly win a settlement award to cover your losses.

-The first step in pursuing a claim is to consult a local attorney who handles personal injury claims – specifically premises liability cases.
-When you enlist the help of an attorney, he or she will be able to assess your accident, determine the at-fault party and then explain the best way to move forward with legal action.
+The first step in pursuing a claim is to consult a local premises liability attorney who handles personal injury claims – specifically premises liability cases.
+When you enlist the help of an attorney, they will be able to assess your accident, determine the at-fault party and then explain the best way to move forward with legal action.